stripe/stripe-apps/docs/ui-extensions/README.md

 ```

 #### Calling a 3rd party API
-To call out to a 3rd party API, developers can use [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+To call out to a 3rd party API, developers can use [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), as seen in the code example below.
 Before a fetch call will succeed, the developer must explicitly allow the UI extension to call the desired URL.
+Developers can do this by adding this URL to `connect-src` array in the `content_security_policy` configuration in the [App Manifest](https://stripe.dev/tailor-preview/super-secret-private-ui-docs/?path=/docs/getting-started-app-manifest--page).
+You can read more about Content Security Policy [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

+**A URL added to `connect-src` must:**
+1. use secure https protocal
+2. not be not stripe-owned
+3. contain a path
+4. only contain a wildcard (*) in the left-most DNS label

+Some examples of valid URLs include:
+- https://www.example.com/api/users -> contains secure protocol and a path
+- https://*.example.com/api/users/ -> contains a wildcard in the left-most DNS label

+Some examples of invalid URLS include:
+- http://www.example.com/ ->  does not contain secure protocol and is missing a path
+- https://api.stripe.com/v1/charges/ -< this is a stripe-owned API
+- https://www.*.example.com/api/users/ -> wildcard is not in the left-most DNS label

+Follow these steps to enable your UI extension to hit your 3rd party API:
-1. Add the path you wish to call to the [tailor.json file](../tailor.json.md#CSPRequest)
+1. Add the URL you wish to call to the [tailor.json file](../tailor.json.md#CSPRequest)
-1. Start or restart your development server. — `$ stripe-preview tailor serve`
+2. Start or restart your development server. — `$ stripe-preview tailor serve`
-1. Now you can use `fetch` in order to call the URL you configured in step 1.
+3. Now you can use `fetch` in order to call the URL you configured in step 1.
-  1. If the API in question has a JS client library that may work as well if it supports running in a browser context.
+4. If the API in question has a JS client library that may work as well if it supports running in a browser context.
 Simply add the dependency to your extension using `npm add`

 ```typescript
 const makeRequestToService = (endpoint, method, requestData) => {